B3b4brRepos/B3b4br-s-Patched-Mod-s/README.md

 ⚠️ DISCLAIMER
-- All original code belongs to all of thr creators who made these mods
+- All original code belongs to all of the creators who made these mod's.
 - I do not claim ownership of these mods
-- These are modified versions for compatibility purposes only
+- These are modified versions for compatibility purposes only.
 - Please support the original creators on Modrinth!